-The impact of digital word-of-mouth and what it means for managing customer experience.
+Turns out, the impact of digital word-of-mouth means the world for managing customer experience.

 Customer experience (CX) is continuing its growth globally as a critical frame for driving business success.
-Google Trends shows search interest for “customer experience” has grown 10–15% a year for the last 5–6 years.
+Google Trends shows search interest for “customer experience” has grown 12% each year for the last 5 years.

-Good CX makes for a happy customer, and a happy customer means repeat business and lifetime value.
-Delivering a good CX has always been a necessary ingredient for success — an unhappy customer won’t stay a customer.
+Emphasizing CX makes for a happy customer, and a happy customer means repeat business and lifetime value.
+After all, an unhappy customer won’t stick around.

-But why the rise in focus on CX?
-A closer look at what makes CX important is helpful.
+But why the rise in focus on customer experience?
+A closer look at what makes CX important is helpful in answering that question.

 CX happens at the level of the individual.
-It is how a specific person perceives your business, brand, product, marketing, etc. A customer’s experience is unique and personal, original and non-derivative.
+It is how a specific person perceives your business, brand, product, marketing—everything.
+A customer’s experience is unique and personal, original and non-derivative.

-The originality of a customer’s experience makes it authentic.
+The uniqueness of a customer’s experience makes it authentic.

-Every aspect of the product or service is experienced in a unique way through the senses of the customer.
-You give the same product or the same service — or the same marketing campaign or advertising — to two different people and you will get two different experiences.
+Every aspect of the product or service is experienced in a unique way through the lens of the customer.
+You give the same product, service, marketing, or advertising campaign to two different people and you will get two different experiences.

 Those experiences are indisputable and genuine, even if they weren’t what was intended by the provider of the service.

 The authority of a customer’s experience is derived from it being indisputable.
 How do you debate how a customer experienced your product or service?
-If the service rendered is deemed poor or the product doesn’t perform as billed, how do you, the business, tell the customer otherwise?
+You really can’t.

-CX is a frame for understanding what drives that time-tested, age-old source of marketing — word-of-mouth.
+Customer experience is a frame for understanding what drives that time-tested, age-old source of marketing — word-of-mouth (WOM).

-In our digital age, it’s never been easier for W-O-M to spread.
+In our digital age, it’s never been easier for WOM to spread, although now it’s considered “going viral.”
 Smartphones and social media combine to give word-of-mouth a default one-to-many modality.
-Today, the private, personal customer experience is made public with just a couple snaps and swipes.
+Today, the private, personal customer experience is made public with just a couple of clicks and swipes.

 In addition to the scale of digital, modern word-of-mouth can bias towards exaggerating customer experience — you get either unbridled enthusiasm or shaming outrage.
 When was the last time you posted to Instagram or Facebook about a lukewarm customer experience?